Get my free meal plan 👉 here

 Veggies – Choose both fresh and frozen non-starchy veggies.
 Starchy veggies include potatoes, beans, corn, peas, and winter squash, so non-starchy veggies are all the rest!

 Protein – Choose a few protein sources.
-Some good ones that last a while include eggs, canned tuna or salmon, and frozen chicken breasts, burger patties, etc.
+When thinking about protein and cuts of meat, some good ones that last a while include eggs, canned tuna or salmon, and frozen chicken breasts, burger patties, etc.

 Fats – Choose some fats such as avocados or single-serving packs of guacamole, cheese, bacon, olives, nuts and nut butters.